SkikirrrRicky/NetherSX2-TurnipEnchanted/README.md

 This project may include driver builds and configurations from developers such as [StevenMxz](https://github.com/StevenMxz), [K11MCH1](https://github.com/K11MCH1), and other community Turnip contributors.

+---

+### 💡 What is this project?

+This is a very small, independent project born from personal need, curiosity, and passion.

+#### 🔧 What I actually do
+I don’t rewrite the emulator from scratch.
+My work is all about experimenting: **I inject different types of optimized, open-source custom drivers** into the build to see how they perform.
+- Transparency is key: when a new release comes out, I will always provide a clear changelog with all the modifications and components used.

+#### 🎯 What is the goal?
+Honestly, there is no grand ambition.
+This project is purely experimental.
+Depending on your specific phone, your processor, and the drivers used, **this build might give you much better performance than the original one, or it might perform worse.** It depends on many individual factors, and anyone is free to test it or stick to the original.

+#### 🤝 Looking for contributors
+Since I want to keep improving this but face some personal limitations, I would love to get some backup.
+If any developer — **ideally a fellow Italian dev** — wants to join forces, give a hand, and help support the open-source community, you are more than welcome!
+Let's collaborate.

+---

 > 💡 **The Core Benefit:** Reduced UI glitches, black backgrounds, rendering artifacts, and improved compatibility on modern Adreno GPUs — with no external setup required.

 ---